percona/everest-doc/docs/multi-namespaces.md

 - everest-system: hosts Everest
 - everest-monitoring: hosts the monitoring stack for kubernetes metrics ([VictoriaMetrics](https://victoriametrics.com/) and [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics))

+To set up the namespaces that Percona Everest will manage and where you can deploy your databases, see the [Installation](install/installEverest.md#installation) section.

 ## Configure multiple namespaces